FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

 # Elevator

 You now know how to make three major subsystems that our team uses.
 In this lesson, it is time to learn a subsystem that works in a very similar way to the arm subsystem: the elevator.
-In this lesson, the purpose of the elevator will be explained and the basic code to run the subsystem will be gone over.

 ## Overview